Indian Ocean Studies Minor

 Required Courses

-• An introductory course, CULP 2270: Introduction to the Indian Ocean World (also attributed as IPOL and IHIS electives)
+- An introductory course, CULP 2270: Introduction to the Indian Ocean World (also attributed as IPOL and IHIS electives)

-• Three courses to build regional expertise in African Studies or Asian Studies
+- Five elective courses to build regional expertise in African and Asian Studies on transregional connections in the Indian Ocean

 All students will be expected to take an interdisciplinary introductory course to the minor.
 This course will dwell on the interconnections and circularities that define Indian Ocean worlds.
-Regional expertise, built via three or more courses, is essential to appreciate transregional connections from particular vantage points.
+Regional expertise, built via five additional courses, is essential to appreciate transregional connections from particular vantage points.
 We use “Asia” and “Africa” as broadly heuristic categories that draw on the expertise of our faculty, who nonetheless, seek to transcend the conventional confines of area studies scholarship.
 Such regional specialization is critical for students to develop depth of knowledge in a chosen region even as they examine the constitution of those regions in a critical decolonial vein.